FabienFerrero/UCA_Board/Arduino_Code/LORAWAN/OTAA/LP_TEMT6000/readme.md

 <img src="https://github.com/FabienFerrero/UCA_Board/blob/master/documents/pictures/TEMT6000_lx.jpg">

-For Illuminance, the Cayenne LPP code is 101 (Hex is 65), the Data size is 2 Byte with a resoluation of 1 Lux (Unsigned MSB)
+For Illuminance, the Cayenne LPP code is 101 (Hex is 65), the Data size is 2 Byte with a resoluation of 1 Lux (Unsigned MSB).

+Information about Cayenne payload is available here : https://github.com/myDevicesIoT/cayenne-docs/blob/master/docs/LORA.md